 What Is Resistance?
 Impact of Phenotypic versus Molecular Drug Resistance Testing on Therapy for Multi- and Extensively Drug-Resistant Tuberculosis.

-Rapid and accurate drug-susceptibility testing (DST) is essential for the treatment of multi and extensively drug-resistant tuberculosis (M/XDR-TB).
-We compared the utility of genotypic DST assays with phenotypic DST (pDST) using BACTEC 960 MGIT or Löwenstein-Jensen to construct M/XDR-TB treatment regimens for a cohort of 25 consecutive M/XDR-TB patients and 15 possible anti-TB drugs.
-Genotypic DST results from Cepheid GeneXpert MTB/RIF (Xpert) and line probe assays (LPAs: Hain GenoType MTBDRplus 2.0 and MTBDRsl 2.0)] and whole genome sequencing (WGS) were translated into individual algorithm-derived treatment regimens for each patient.
-We further analysed if discrepancies between the various methods were due to flaws in the genotypic or phenotypic test using MIC results.
-Compared with pDST, the average agreement in the number of drugs prescribed in ‘genotypic’ regimens ranged from just 49% (95% CI 39-59%) for Xpert and 63% (95% CI 56-70%) for LPAs to 93% (95% CI 88-98%) for WGS.
-Only the WGS regimens did not comprise any drugs to which pDST showed resistance.
-Importantly, MIC testing revealed that pDST likely underestimated the true rate of resistance for key drugs (rifampicin, levofloxacin, moxifloxacin, and kanamycin) because critical concentrations (CCs) were too high.
-WGS can be used to rule-in resistance even in M/XDR strains with complex resistance patterns, but pDST for some drugs is still needed to confirm susceptibility and construct the final regimens.
-Some CCs for pDST need to be re-examined to avoid systematic false susceptible results in low-level resistant isolates.
+Rapid and accurate drug susceptibility testing (DST) is essential for the treatment of multi- and extensively drug-resistant tuberculosis (M/XDR-TB).
+We compared the utility of genotypic DST assays with phenotypic DST (pDST) using Bactec 960 MGIT or Löwenstein-Jensen to construct M/XDR-TB treatment regimens for a cohort of 25 consecutive M/XDR-TB patients and 15 possible anti-TB drugs.
+Genotypic DST results from Cepheid GeneXpert MTB/RIF (Xpert) and line probe assays (LPAs; Hain GenoType MTBDRplus 2.0 and MTBDRsl 2.0) and whole-genome sequencing (WGS) were translated into individual algorithm-derived treatment regimens for each patient.
+We further analyzed if discrepancies between the various methods were due to flaws in the genotypic or phenotypic test using MIC results.
+Compared with pDST, the average agreement in the number of drugs prescribed in genotypic regimens ranged from just 49% (95% confidence interval [CI], 39 to 59%) for Xpert and 63% (95% CI, 56 to 70%) for LPAs to 93% (95% CI, 88 to 98%) for WGS.
+Only the WGS regimens did not contain any drugs to which pDST showed resistance.
+Importantly, MIC testing revealed that pDST likely underestimated the true rate of resistance for key drugs (rifampin, levofloxacin, moxifloxacin, and kanamycin) because critical concentrations (CCs) were too high.
+WGS can be used to rule in resistance even in M/XDR strains with complex resistance patterns, but pDST for some drugs is still needed to confirm susceptibility and construct the final regimens.
+Some CCs for pDST need to be reexamined to avoid systematic false-susceptible results in low-level resistant isolates.